 How to Ingest and Transform Data to Produce Ad Performance Reports

 Prerequisite: If you haven’t already, please sign up for SQLake.
-It’s free.
-No credit card required.
+It’s free for 30 days and fully functional.
+No credit card required when you sign up.

 Joining clicks and impressions involves 4 straightforward steps:

 - Ingest and stage the source data as dimension and fact tables in your data lake